 Right here.

-1. BRIGHT WHITE PAINT COLOURS
+1. BRIGHT WHITE PAINT COLORS

 Bright whites are just what they claim to be – bright white.
 If you can’t picture one in your mind, just think of my pasty white Ginger legs.
-Now, being bright doesn’t mean whites have an absence of undertone (although some do), it just means they have a more traditional (or genuine) approach to white compared to many other whites.
+Now, being bright doesn’t mean whites have an absence of undertone (although some do); it just means they have a more traditional (or genuine) approach to white compared to many other whites.

 Benjamin Moore Simply White is a bright white.
-It has an LRV of 91.7 along with a yellow undertone…
+It has an LRV of 89.52, along with a yellow undertone…

 Popular warm white paint colour.
 Benjamin Moore Simply White , Collingwood gray walls, oak flooring, Kylie M Interiors Edesign,